spraveen7/Badminton-Analysis/README.md

 - Do **not** include large video files or model weights in the repo.
 - For best results, use high-quality, fixed-angle match videos.

+## Possible Extensions
+- **Replay Detection:** Automatically detect broadcast replays (using template matching, OCR, or logo detection) and exclude them from rally/hit analysis for more accurate stats.
+- **Player Movement Heatmaps:** Visualize player movement and court coverage over the course of a match.
+- **Shot Type Classification:** Classify shots (smash, drop, clear, etc.) using action recognition models.
+- **Serve/Receive Detection:** Automatically identify serves and receives to segment rallies more precisely.
+- **Web App or GUI:** Build an interactive interface for uploading videos and viewing analysis results.
+- **Integration with LLMs:** Generate natural language summaries or commentary for each rally or match.
 ---

 **Author:** Sai Praveen Bhamidipati